selfadjoint/quiz-please-reg/README.md

 ## Deployment
 To deploy the automation:
-1. Navigate to the directory with the Terraform script.
+1. Navigate to the project root directory.
 2. Run `terraform init`.
 3. Run `terraform apply`.